Amsterdam Airport Schiphol: Development since the 1990s

-The construction of a new Air Traffic Control tower was completed in 1991 as the existing tower could no longer oversee all of the airport as it was further expanded.
+The construction of a new air traffic control tower was completed in 1991 as the existing tower could no longer oversee all of the airport as it was further expanded.
 Departure Hall 3 was added to the terminal in 1993, as was another pier, G-pier.
 New wayfinding signage was designed that year as well by Paul Mijksenaar.
 A sixth runway was completed at quite some distance west of the rest of airport in 2003 and was nicknamed the Polderbaan, with the connecting taxiway bridge crossing the A5 motorway.
-The distance of this runway means that taxi times to and from this runway can take between 10 and 20 minutes.
-It also required the construction of an additional Air Traffic Control tower as the primary tower is too far away to oversee this part of the airfield.
+The distance of this runway means that taxiing to and from this runway can take between 10 and 20 minutes.
+It also required the construction of an additional air traffic control tower as the primary tower is too far away to oversee this part of the airfield.

 On 25 February 2005, a diamond robbery occurred at Schiphol's cargo terminal.
 The robbers used a stolen KLM van to gain airside access.
 The estimated value of the stones was around 75 million euros, making it one of the largest diamond robberies ever.

 Later in 2005, a fire broke out at the airport's detention centre, killing 11 people and injuring 15.
 The complex was holding 350 people at the time of the incident.
 Results from the investigation almost one year later showed that fire safety precautions were not in force.
 A national outrage resulted in the resignation of Justice Minister Piet Hein Donner (CDA) and Mayor Hartog of Haarlemmermeer.
-Spatial Planning Minister Sybilla Dekker (VVD) resigned as well, because she bore responsibility for safety failings cited in the report.
+Spatial Planning Minister Sybilla Dekker (VVD) resigned as well because she bore responsibility for safety failings cited in the report.

-In Summer 2022, the airport suffered the impact of the COVID-19 pandemic on aviation.
-It experienced extraordinary long delays and a large number of cancelled flights, which led to recession of air traffic and subsequently to the shortage of security staff and walkout of baggage handlers.
-Queues for security check in were reported to last for 5 hours, and many passengers missed their flights.
+In the summer of 2022, the airport suffered the impact of the COVID-19 pandemic on commercial air transport.
+It experienced extraordinarily long delays and a large number of cancelled flights, which led to a recession of air traffic and subsequently to a shortage of security staff and a walkout of baggage handlers.
+Queues for security check-in were reported to last for 5 hours, and many passengers missed their flights.
 The CEO of Schiphol Group, Dick Benschop, was forced to resign.

+In 2024, Schiphol experienced substantial growth, with an 8% increase in passenger traffic and an 8.2% rise in cargo volume compared to 2023.
+This surge prompted Schiphol Group to announce a €6 billion infrastructure investment plan covering the 2024–2029 period.
+Key projects include the renovation of Pier C, an overhaul of the baggage handling system, enhancements to climate-control systems, and the construction of additional aircraft stands and taxiways.
+The airport is also developing a new Pier A, scheduled to open in 2027.